Māui dolphin sightings

 IntroductionDOC administers a sightings database for Māui dolphin.

-Māui dolphin sighting database
+Māui dolphin sightings database

 This is a ‘living’ database and is updated as sightings are received and as sightings undergo a parallel validation process.
-Data may also be updated as data cleaning occurs and original files are discovered.
+Data may also be updated as data cleaning occurs and historic files are discovered.

 The online spreadsheet is updated on a roughly quarterly basis at the start of February, May, August, and November each year:

 Update October 2020: Downloads of previous versions of this data may have included some errors in the 'Region' field.
 The location descriptions and lat, long coordinates were correct.
 These errors have now been amended.